igneous-labs/solores/README.md

 }
 ```

-A function to ensure writable/signer privileges of a instruction `*Accounts` struct is also generated:
+A function to ensure writable + signer privileges of a instruction `*Accounts` struct is also generated:

 ```rust ignore
 use my_token_interface::{TransferAccounts, TransferKeys, transfer_verify_account_privileges};